top of page

 Mayor Nicola Armacost

-Niki has been active in the Hastings community, working with the Cub and Boy Scouts, the Take Me to the River music festival, the Hastings Education Foundation and the Hasting Co-op Nursery School.
+Niki has been active in the Hastings community, working with the Cub and Boy Scouts, the Take Me to the River music festival, the Hastings Education Foundation, and the Hasting Co-op Nursery School.
+She has lived in Hastings since 2002 with her husband, Tim; their sons, Zak and Cole, attended the Hastings schools.

 Niki is Founder and Managing Director of Arc Finance, Ltd., a not-for-profit organization that finances clean energy and water in the developing world.
 She is also an advisor to a number of solar companies and microfinance organizations that work in Asia, Africa and Latin America.

-She holds a BA from the University of Toronto (Canada), an LLB from Queen’s College Law School (Canada) and an LLM from Osgood Hall Law School (Canada).
+Niki holds a BA from the University of Toronto (Canada), an LLB from Queen’s College Law School (Canada) and an LLM from Osgood Hall Law School (Canada).

 20180201-Tommy Drake.jpg